hmax42/wifipineapple-wiki/old_hardware.md

 | Power | Barrel Jack 12V 1A |
 | Serial |yes |

-Sold as Fonera 2100 with stock firmware https://wikidevi.com/wiki/Fonera_FON2100
+Sold with stock firmware as Fonera 2100 https://wikidevi.com/wiki/Fonera_FON2100

 ## Wifi Pineapple Mark II
 Also known as the Jasager Version 2

 ### Specifications
+Probably also a Fonera 2100

 ## Wifi Pineapple Mark III